andezitgq/bevy-cheatbook-eo/src/programming/ecs-intro.md

 ---

-Bevy stores and manages all your data for you, using the Bevy ECS (Entity-Component System).
+Bevy konservas and kontrolas ĉiun vian datumon por vi, uzante na la Bevy EKS (Ent-Komponanta Sistemo).

 Conceptually, you can think of it by analogy with tables, like in a database or spreadsheet.
 Your different data types (Components) are like the "columns"